Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 How market rents are set in Australia

-Rents in Australia are set by the market, not regulated.
-Landlords advertise at a price; tenants apply or don’t; properties that don’t rent quickly get re-priced.
-The market is local — a two-bedroom unit in inner Sydney prices very differently from a two-bedroom in regional Tasmania even when the physical specifications look similar.
+Rents here are set by the market, not regulated.
+A landlord advertises a price; you apply or you don’t; a property that sits empty gets re-priced.
+And the market is intensely local.
+A two-bedroom unit in inner Sydney prices nothing like a two-bedroom in regional Tasmania, even when the specs on paper look identical.

 The broad drivers behind market rents: